fastrgv/RufasCube/README.md

 * Added m-key-toggle to mute move-sounds.
 * Simpler, identical code for 3 platforms; simpler build process.
 * Added 2x2x2 cube called "Seven", to delivery.
-* Elliminated command line parameters.
+* Eliminated command line parameters.
 Allows in-game-switching between alternate skins and the primary RGB coloring.
 Thusly, all variants may be played as a Mac-Bundle on OSX.

 **ver 2.5 -- 1dec15**
 * First Ada version.